Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 2. Create an OIDC integration in Zefort

 In general, you will need to create an application configuration for Zefort on your OIDC provider.
-You will need to enter the Redirect URL the previous step.
+You will need to enter the Redirect URL in the previous step.

 Here are specific instructions for some common OIDC providers: